 However, there are still a number of instances where FreshBooks might be the better choice.
 If you’re a freelancer or small business and you want a simpler more elegant accounting software solution, or you need to track hours worked by you, your employees, or contractors, FreshBooks may do a better job of meeting your needs at a slightly more affordable price.

 As a small business owner, it’s important to find tools that can save you time and make your job easier.
-That’s why choosing the right accounting software for your company is such an important decision — one which deserves some thoughtful comparison before you click the purchase button.
+That’s why choosing an accounting software for your company is such an important decision — one which deserves some thoughtful comparison before you click the purchase button.

 Read Nav’s full FreshBooks review.